-Study identifies enzymes needed to mend tissue damage after inflammationJune 14th, 2012 by Anne Trafton in Inflammatory disorders /
+Study identifies enzymes needed to mend tissue damage after inflammationJune 14, 2012 by Anne Trafton in Medicine & Health / Inflammatory disorders

 A major risk factor for colon cancer the second leading cause of cancer death in the United States is chronic inflammation of the colon.
 Nearly 10 percent of patients with inflammatory bowel disease (IBD) eventually develop colon cancer.

 A new study from MIT demonstrates that this cancer arises from a specific type of DNA damage produced during inflammation.
 The researchers, led by Leona Samson, professor of biological engineering and biology, showed that mice that cannot repair this type of DNA damage are susceptible to colon cancer.